EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

-- 2025.01: Our papers about out-of-distribution recommendations are accepted to WWW 2025.
+- 2025.01: Our two papers about out-of-distribution recommendations are accepted to WWW 2025.
-- 2024.12: Our paper about multimodal recommendation is accepted to ICASSP 2025.
+- 2024.12: Our one paper about multimodal recommendation is accepted to ICASSP 2025.
-- 2024.12: Our papers about LLMs fine-tuning and sequential recommendation are accepted to AAAI 2025.
+- 2024.12: Our two papers about LLMs fine-tuning and sequential recommendation are accepted to AAAI 2025.
-- 2024.11: Our paper about recommendation unlearning is accepted to TOIS 2024.
+- 2024.11: Our one paper about recommendation unlearning is accepted to TOIS 2024.
-- 2024.11: Our survey paper about forgetting in deep learning is accepted to TPAMI 2024.
+- 2024.11: Our one survey paper about forgetting in deep learning is accepted to TPAMI 2024.
-- 2024.09: Our paper about continual learning is accepted to TPAMI 2024.
+- 2024.09: Our one paper about continual learning is accepted to TPAMI 2024.
-- 2024.07: Our paper about sequential recommendation is accepted to RecSys 2024.
+- 2024.07: Our one paper about sequential recommendation is accepted to RecSys 2024.
-- 2024.06: Our paper about deconfounding recommendation is accepted to ACM TKDD 2024.
+- 2024.06: Our one paper about deconfounding recommendation is accepted to ACM TKDD 2024.
-- 2024.05: Our paper about model merging is accepted to ICML 2024.
+- 2024.05: Our one paper about model merging is accepted to ICML 2024.
-- 2024.02: Our paper about multi-task recommendation is accepted to ACM TKDD 2024.
+- 2024.02: Our one paper about multi-task recommendation is accepted to ACM TKDD 2024.
-- 2024.01: Our paper about model merging is accepted to ICLR 2024.
+- 2024.01: Our one paper about model merging is accepted to ICLR 2024.
-- 2023.10: Our paper about explanation recommendation is accepted to KBS 2023.
+- 2023.10: Our one paper about explanation recommendation is accepted to KBS 2023.
-- 2023.10: Our paper about sequential recommendation is accepted to TKDE 2023.
+- 2023.10: Our one paper about sequential recommendation is accepted to TKDE 2023.
-- 2023.09: Our paper about dataset condensation is accepted to NeurIPS 2023.
+- 2023.09: Our one paper about dataset condensation is accepted to NeurIPS 2023.
-- 2023.07: Our paper about flatness-aware continual learning is accepted to ICCV 2023.
+- 2023.07: Our one paper about flatness-aware continual learning is accepted to ICCV 2023.
-- 2023.04: Our paper about next-basket recommendation is accepted to IJCAI 2023.
+- 2023.04: Our one paper about next-basket recommendation is accepted to IJCAI 2023.

 <!--
 &nbsp;🎉